tomchart/superm8/README.md

 -   redesign club management
 -   write account management
 -   fix users editing other users watched (but its actually their own)
+-   ~comments on media detail page~
+-   ~user descriptions/bios and avatars~
+-   ~sync user's watched with club watchlists (if all have seen, mark as watched across lists)~
+-   ~implement daisyUI?~